agorakit/agorakit-docs/docs/en/localhost.md

 - Stop the containers: `docker compose -f compose.dev.yml stop`
 - Rebuild the containers: `docker compose -f compose.dev.yml build --no-cache`
-- Shell into the dev box when it's already running: `docker exec -it agorakit-dev bash`
+- Shell into the dev box when it's already running: `./bin/dev-connect.sh`
+  - Alias for: `docker exec -it agorakit-dev bash`

 It is safe to re-run `./dev-init.sh` any time to rebuild the containers & shell in.
 On first run, it will create `.env.dev` and generate the Laravel `APP_KEY`.